ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3/index.md

 {{< figure src = "brain_plot_3.png" class = "center" width = "600" alt = "A figure showing two line drawing outlines of a brain.
 On the left is a top-down image, on the right a side-on image.
 Both show patches of colour highlighting spots in the centre corresponding to different parts of the brain." caption = "<center><strong>Subcortical map plot with ggseg</strong></center>">}}

-As we explore the packages in the [Lifebrain R-Universe](https://lifebrain.r-universe.dev/), Athanasia shows us her greatest pride: [ggseg](https://ggseg.r-universe.dev/), software to create images of the brain that can be analyzed with different functions.
+As we explore the packages in the [Lifebrain R-Universe](https://lifebrain.r-universe.dev/), Athanasia shows us her greatest pride: [ggseg](https://ggseg.r-universe.dev/), software to create images of the brain that have been analyzed with different functions.
 It was precisely with this work that Mo found in R-Universe the solution to a series of problems with the size of the data and the installation of the tools needed to work:

 > When the data packages are too big and cannot be reduced, it is not possible to publish them in CRAN (...) and failures appear when users want to install them in their development version that took us a long time to solve and with non-optimal results.